Kansai is known as a region of contrasts.

 A great side trip from Osaka is to grab yourself a Nankai Electric Railway All Line 2-Day Pass, leave in the morning, travel to and stay in the beautiful Koyasan for one night, before heading back to Osaka the following day.

-(If you do already have plans to stay in Kyoto and Koyasan grabs your interest then it is possible to book a one day Mount Koya tour from Kyoto.)
+If you do already have plans to stay in Kyoto and Koyasan grabs your interest then it is possible to book a one day Mount Koya tour from Kyoto.
+Also, you might want to check out these hidden Kyoto walks to explore the city off the beaten path a bit.

 Before the monk Kukai put this holiest of locations on the map early in the 9th century, Mt.
 Koya was just another remote, tree-covered mountain in Japan’s dense rainforests in the Kii Peninsula.